 Tip #3.
 Listen

-Part of therapeutic presence is not about actively doing; it is also about generously receiving.
+Part of therapeutic presence is generously receiving information ,not just actively giving advice.
 Attention is one of the greatest gifts we can offer.
 You know a visit is successful if a patient comments, “Wow, I have never had a doctor (or nurse, counselor, etc.) listen to me like this before.”

 It may sound simple, or even trite, but … do not interrupt!
 If you mindfully observe yourself during a Whole Health visit, you will find that it is very tempting to start talking about the plan early in the visit.
 Be strong!
 You might set a timeframe for yourself, such as waiting until the last 1/3 of the visit time before you discuss your specific recommendations or create a plan.
 When Veterans have time to share, they often start to write their PHPs themselves, based on what they realize as they talk to you.